Life at St Hilda’s

 Though attending house meetings might sound like a chore, in practice they provide the stable back-bone which gives structure to community life.
 House meetings are a time during which community members can support each other and (perhaps most importantly) enjoy properly listening to each other.

-Life and work at St Hilda’s can require a lot of energy.
+Life and service at St Hilda’s can require a lot of energy.
 So at various points throughout the year St. Hilda’s goes on retreat to allow time for both reflection and relaxation.
 The structure of retreats varies depending on the particular needs of the particular community at the particular time, but they aim strike a good balance between structured reflection and genuine down-time.
 Retreats allow communities to forge bonds which hold throughout the year.
 They also allow Hildans to enjoy the benefits of open fires and the countryside.

 Life Beyond the House